dakshp26/Movies-App/README.md

 # Movies-App
-In this project, I have used <a href = "https://www.themoviedb.org/">TMDB API</a> to fetch movie data and displayed it beautifully using HTML, CSS and JavaScript.
+In this project, I have used <a href = "https://www.themoviedb.org/">TMDB API</a> to fetch movie data and displayed it using HTML, CSS and JavaScript.

 ## The home screen shows popular movies using the tmdb API